 Job Outlook and Salary

-According to the BLS, the number of positions for corrections officers could decline by seven percent from 2018-2028, which is slower than the average for all U.S. occupations.
+According to the BLS, the number of positions for corrections officers could decline by seven percent from 2019-2029.
 Many of these jobs are located in rural areas, and turnover can be high because of the shift work.
-The BLS reported an average salary of $48,670 for correctional officers who were employed by local government agencies as of May 2018.
+The BLS reported an average salary of $51,200 for correctional officers who were employed by local government agencies as of May 2020.
 Some corrections officers advance to administrative and supervisory positions.
 They may also transfer to related positions, like those of probation officers or correctional treatment specialists, reported the BLS.